 Day 12: Larkya Phedi to Bimthang (3720m).
 8-10 hours

-Today we go over Larke La 5135 meters, we will walk alongside a glacier with a glacial Lake Cho Chanda.
+Today we go over Larke La 5135 meters; we will walk alongside a glacier with a glacial Lake Cho Chanda.
 Upon reaching the top of the pass, you will witness a superb panoramic view of Himlung Himal 7126 meters, Cheo Himal 6820 meters, Gaygi Kung 6981 meters and Annapurna II 7937 meters.
 The Larke La pass is the natural border between the Manaslu and Annapurna region.
 The descent is steep and slippery to Bimthang.
-This is a lovely spot with wonderful views of the Manaslu range.
+This is a lovely spot with beautiful views of the Manaslu range.

 It is a steep and slippery yet beautiful trek to Bimthang.